ttran9/djangoblog/README.md

 # todo: (this will be updated as I make changes)

 - Use ajax to check if a user name is already taken.

+# this project can be seen over at: https://tt-django-blog.herokuapp.com